Set Yourself Up for Success

 Enjoy Common Interests Together

 Speaking of finding out more about somebody’s personality: playing a board game together is a surefire way to uncover an unknown competitive streak.
-There are tons of apps and websites that will let you play board games against friends.
-Some of the apps are free, but some of them need to be purchased, so it’s worth doing a little bit of research in advance.
+There are tons of apps and websites that will let you play board games against friends (or in this case, your significant other).
+While most of the apps are free, some may need to be purchased, so it’s worth doing a little bit of research in advance.
 Fortunately, there are a lot of YouTube channels that can walk you through gameplay so you don’t have to puzzle it out yourself.

 Show Each Other Around Town

 It’s time to brush up on your photo-journalism skills!
-Take a walk to one of your favourite places and use your phone to snap some meaningful shots along the way: the takeout cup at your favourite coffee shop, a mural tucked away on a side street, or that really beautiful garden / yard covered in garden gnomes.
-Not only will it make you feel more included in each other’s lives, it makes it easier to feel at home when you go visit!
+Take a walk to one of your city’s favourite monuments and use your phone to snap some meaningful shots along the way: the takeout cup from your favourite coffee shop, a mural tucked away on a side street, or that really cute neighbour cat that enjoys sunbathing in the window of your dream home.
+Not only will it make you feel more included in each other’s lives, it makes it easier to feel at home when you go visit.

 We built Saskatchewan’s favourite networks so you can stay close to your people who matter most.
 Whether you’re overseas or just around the corner, we make sure you’re always connected to your friends, family, and your world.